demitrix/kobo.koplugin/docs/settings/bluetooth-settings/paired-devices.md

 ## Notes

 - Devices paired in Kobo Nickel automatically appear in KOReader's paired devices list
-- When you remove a device, all its key bindings are also removed
 - You can reconnect to any paired device without needing to pair it again
 - Paired devices can only be connected when they are nearby and discoverable.
 Use "Scan for devices" (Settings → Network → Bluetooth → Scan for devices) to detect nearby devices.
 This includes new